spack/spack-tutorial/tutorial_buildsystems.rst

     build_targets = ["foo"]

-Which is similiar to invoking make in our Package
+Which is similar to invoking make in our Package

 .. code-block:: python